Colin McDonnell @colinhacks

 Now when we run npx netlify dev

-Before we deploy, let's push our changes to master
+First, let's push our new files to master

 .